OloriT/qa-engineering-challange/README.md

 # qa-engineering-challange
-solutions to all the qa challenge from Yassin
+solutions to all the qa challenge from Yassir